-The commercial brief is usually stronger when framed as a custom light installation rather than generic interactive lighting.
-Architects, hospitality teams, and brand agencies are looking for a site-specific luminous feature.
-Responsiveness, addressable control, and sensor behaviour are the technical means used to make it perform, not the pitch.
+For architects, hospitality teams, and brand agencies, the commission is usually for a site-specific luminous feature.
+Responsiveness, addressable control, and sensor behaviour are the technical means that make it perform, part of the installation itself.

 Light is useful when the project needs atmosphere, material emphasis, rhythm, or depth without turning the space into a media display.
 It can reveal a surface, organise a threshold, slow down a passage, or make a volume feel active while keeping the intervention materially restrained.